lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_Data_Frame_Part_2.md

 7. Create a new data frame that includes the 10th through 20th rows of `trees`.

 8. Create a new data frame that only includes data where `Count` is equal to 30.
-(Hint: How would you identify which rows are the correct ones?)
+(Hint: How would you identify which rows are the correct ones?
+If you're stumped, try looking back at *Conditional Subsetting* in *Introduction to R*!)

 9. The function `nrow()` on a data frame returns the number of rows.
 Use `nrow()` to make a data frame with only the last row of trees.